 The principal activity of the Company is that of investment holding.
-Its operating subsidiaries are principally engaged in growing, processing and selling canned and fresh pineapples, pineapple juice concentrate, tropical mixed fruit, canned peaches and pears, canned vegetables, tomato-based products, broth and certain other food and beverage products mainly under the brand names of "Del Monte", "S&W", "Today's", "Contadina", "College Inn" and other brands.
+Its operating subsidiaries are principally engaged in growing, processing and selling packaged fruits, vegetable and tomato, fresh pineapples, sauces, condiments, pasta, broth and juices, mainly under the brand names of Del Monte, S&W, Today's, Contadina, College Inn and other brands.
 The Company's subsidiaries also produce and distribute private label food products.

 On 2 August 1999, the Company was admitted to the Official List of the Singapore Exchange Securities Trading Limited ("SGX-ST").
-On 10 June 2013, the ordinary shares of the Company were also listed on the Philippine Stock Exchange, Inc (the "PSE").
-On 7 April 2017, the first series of the preference shares of the Company were listed on the PSE.
+On 10 June 2013, the Ordinary Shares of the Company were also listed on The Philippine Stock Exchange, Inc (the "PSE").
+On 7 April 2017 and 15 December 2017, the Series A-1 and Series A-2 Preference Shares of the Company were listed on the PSE, respectively.